Europe tests spaceplane in push for reusable space tech

 Reusable spaceplanes that can carry out controlled landings on runways rather than splashing down in the ocean could help bring down costs.
 They could also enable scientists to bring back samples from celestial bodies such as comets.

-ESA's Intermediate eXperimental Vehicle (IXV), which is the size of a car, lifted off from ESA's spaceport in French Guiana aboard a rocket at 1340 GMT (0840 ET), following a 40-minute delay caused by problems with data transmission systems.
+ESA's Intermediate eXperimental Vehicle (IXV), which is the size of a car, lifted off from ESA's spaceport in French Guiana aboard a rocket at 1340 GMT, following a 40-minute delay caused by problems with data transmission systems.

-The spaceplane separated from the rocket at an altitude of 348 kilometers (216 miles) and coasted up to an altitude of 413 kilometers before descending back toward Earth at a speed of 27,000 kilometers an hour (16,777 mph).
+The spaceplane separated from the rocket at an altitude of 348 kilometres (216 miles) and coasted up to an altitude of 413 kilometres before descending back toward Earth at a speed of 27,000 kilometres an hour (16,777 mph).

 IXV used parachutes to slow down and flaps and thrusters autonomously steered it to splash down in the Pacific Ocean about 100 minutes after the launch.